The Minimum Wage Increase Debate is Heating Up. What’s your Take (poll)?

 A year has passed and many new developments have happened since:

-- A July poll on increasing the minimum wage to $10.10 per hour found 80% of Americans support increasing the minimum to $10.10, including 92% of Democrats, 80% of independents, and 62% of Republicans – proving broad public support.
+- A May poll on increasing the minimum wage to $10.10 per hour found 71% of Americans support increasing the minimum to $10.10 – proving broad public support.

 - 21 states and Washington DC now have minimum wages higher than the federal minimum wage and five states have passed increases in the past year.
 Last fall, California passed a law that will raise its minimum wage to $10 an hour by 2016, and New Jersey voters approved a constitutional amendment that raises the minimum wage to $8.25 per hour and ties it to inflation.